lni-dev/SodiumCoreShaderSupport/README.md

 - If no versions.json is present, the pack can be activated with a warning message.
 - If the versions.json is malformed, the pack can be activated with a warning message.

-## How to write shaders for sodium?
-Sodium shaders are similar to core shaders, but not the same.
-The base Sodium Shaders can be found [here](https://github.com/CaffeineMC/sodium-fabric/tree/dev/common/src/main/resources/assets/sodium/shaders).
+### Imports
 Sodium Shaders must be in `assets/sodium/shaders` directory.
 But you can `#import` files from `assets/minecraft/shaders` using the `#import` directive.
 The following code will include the file `assets/minecraft/shaders/include/test.glsl`:
 ```glsl
 #import <minecraft:include/test.glsl>
 ```
-I recommend to create custom glsl files, which you can `#import` in your shaders (in both core shaders and sodium shaders).
+With this trick you can create custom glsl files, which you can `#import` in your shaders (in both core shaders and sodium shaders).
 These files, should contain your main shader "logic".
-An example shaderpack, which works on both vanilla and sodium, can be found [here](https://github.com/lni-dev/MinecraftShaders/tree/master/EnergyShaders%20%5BJava%5D/current/Energy%20Shaders%20%5BJava%5D/assets).
+An example shaderpack, which works with this trick on both vanilla and sodium, can be found [here](https://github.com/lni-dev/MinecraftShaders/tree/master/EnergyShaders%20%5BJava%5D/current/Energy%20Shaders%20%5BJava%5D/assets).

-### Differentiate Terrain-Types in Shaders
-In the sodium shaders `block_layer_opaque.fsh` and `block_layer_opaque.vsh` additional defines will be present for some
-terrain-types:
-- `RENDER_PASS_SOLID`: Solid Blocks
-- `RENDER_PASS_CUTOUT`: Blocks like leaves, grass, glass, ...
-- `RENDER_PASS_TRANSLUCENT`: Blocks with actual transparency, e.g. water, honey, slime, ...